-Recognizing the financial burden that conferences place on graduate students as well as un- and under-employed members, the SCMS Board of Directors has voted to offer travel grants and registration fee waivers to encourage such individuals to participate in the this year's conference in Montreal.
-All un- and under-employed members and students currently enrolled in a graduate program who will be participating in the this year's conference are encouraged to apply.
+Recognizing the financial burden that conferences place on graduate students as well as un- and under-employed members, the SCMS Board of Directors has voted to offer travel grants and registration fee waivers to encourage such individuals to participate in the this year's conference in Atlanta.
+All un- and under-employed members and students currently enrolled in a graduate program who will be presenting at this year's conference are encouraged to apply.

 In addition to the usual number of travel grants awarded, we hope to award several additional grants made available via volunteer contributions from SCMS members to the Travel Grant Fund.
 These grants will be available to graduate students as well as un- or under-employed SCMS members.